neelkanth-shitolay/CSE110Page/index.md

 ## Background
-Hello, I'm [Neelkanth]!
-I'm a Computer Engineering student passionate about [software engineering].
-So far in the course I have created [README.md](README.md) and worked with git.
+Hello, I'm Neelkanth!
+I'm a Computer Engineering student passionate about software engineering.
+So far in the course, I have created the file, [README.md](README.md) and worked with git.

 ## Basic Information